Caleb196x/ReactorUMG/README.md

 ReactorUMG is a helper plugin for Unreal Engine that lets you build **UMG** game UI and editor UI using **React**.
 It is built on **Puerts/PuertsTS** and uses text-based code that works well with AI tools, so you can iterate quickly like a web front‑end workflow.

-> **Keywords:** Unreal Engine, UE5, UMG, UI, Slate, React, TypeScript, Plugin, Live Preview, Puerts
+> **Keywords:** Unreal Engine, UE5, UMG, UI, Slate, React, TypeScript, Plugin, Hot Realod, Live Preview, Puerts

 ⚠️ **Alpha Stage:** APIs and structure may change before a stable release.